alelab-upenn/graph-neural-networks/README.md

 P. Veličković, G. Cucurull, A. Casanova, A. Romero, P. Liò, and Y. Bengio, "[Graph Attention Networks](http://openreview.net/forum?id=rJXMpikCZ)," in _6th Int.
 Conf.
 Learning Representations_.
 Vancouver, BC: Assoc.
 Comput.
 Linguistics, 30 Apr.-3 May 2018, pp. 1–12.

 * ___Local Activation Functions___.
-Besides all the different implementations of graph-based linear operations that have just been discussed, local activation functions are also implemented to use in the activation function operation within each layer.
 Local activation functions exploit the irregular neighborhoods that are inherent to arbitrary graphs.
 Instead of just applying a pointwise (node-wise) activation function, using a local activation function that carries out a nonlinear operation within a neighborhood has been shown to be effective as well.
+The corresponding architecture is named <code>LocalActivationGNN</code> and is available under <code>Modules/architectures.py</code>.
 In particular, in this code, the __median activation function__ is implemented in <code>Utils.graphML.MedianLocalActivation</code> and the __max activation function__ is implemented in <code>Utils.graphML.MaxLocalActivation</code>.
 For more details on local activation function, and whenever using these operational layers, please cite the following papers

-L. Ruiz, F. Gama, A. G. Marques, and A. Ribeiro, "[Invariance-Preserving Localized Activation Functions for Graph Neural Networks](http://arxiv.org/abs/1903.12575)," _arXiv:1903.12575v1 \[eess.SP\]_, 29 March 2019. \[Online\].
-Available: http://arxiv.org/abs/1903.12575
+L. Ruiz, F. Gama, A. G. Marques, and A. Ribeiro, "[Invariance-Preserving Localized Activation Functions for Graph Neural Networks](http://arxiv.org/abs/1903.12575)," _IEEE Trans.
+Signal Process._, 5 Nov.
+2019, accepted for publication.

-L. Ruiz, F. Gama, A. G. Marques, and A. Ribeiro, "[Median Activation Functions for Graph Neural Networks](http://ieeexplore.ieee.org/document/8683472)," in _44th IEEE Int.
-Conf.
-Acoust., Speech and Signal Process._ Brighton, UK: IEEE, 12-17 May 2019, pp. 7440–7447.

 ### Examples <a class="anchor" id="examples"/>